egeorjon/GoLyat/README.md

 ### File site.manifest

-**Goliath** can generate the manifest file of your site.
+**Goyat** can generate the manifest file of your site.
 In order to enable this feature, the `config.toml` file must contain the following parameters:
 ```toml
 [mediaTypes]
   [mediaTypes."application/manifest+json"]